MarchianTz/test_subj/README.md

     }

     rectangle "Data Management" as data {
-        usecase "Save to LocalStorage" as save_data
+        usecase "Save to Firestore" as save_data
-        usecase "Load from LocalStorage" as load_data
+        usecase "Load from Firestore" as load_data
+        usecase "Sync Data" as sync_data
     }
 }